GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 5. Run the model
 6. It outputs one image and one Excel file at the locations you specified as output folders
 <br/><br/>
-    > If you need help with running the model, check this <a href="Examples, help and additional info/Walkthrough - model.mp4">walkthrough</a> of its execution or look under <a href="Examples and help/specifics.md">specifics</a>
+    > If you need help with running the model, check the files inside the folder <a href="Examples, help and additional info/">Examples, help and additional info</a>
 7. Take a look at the image and compare it to <a href="Examples, help and additional info/NDVI colored.png">NDVI colored.png</a> - does it makes sense?
 You should see your roi colored from red to green on a white background
 8. Proceed if it looks fine, repeat the steps if something seems wrong.
 Remember to check your input values in the model!
-Additional help can be found under <a href="Examples, help and additional info/specifics.md">specifics</a>.
+Additional help can be found under <a href="Examples, help and additional info/">Examples, help and additional info</a>.
 If you cannot resolve the problem yourself feel free to ask questions in the <a href="https://github.com/GrHalbgott/Fossgis22_Plants-vs-CO2/discussions">Discussions</a> section of this repository

 </details>